 Ophthalmologists use lasers for a variety of procedures.
-Many people think of LASIK (used to decrease one’s need for glasses) when they think of a laser procedure, but lasers are used for many other reasons.
+Many people think of LASIK (used to decrease one’s need for glasses) when they think of a laser procedure but lasers are used for many other reasons.
 Our laser is state-of-the-art and we perform the following procedures in the office:

-Diabetic Laser Procedures
+Post-cataract Laser Procedures

 After cataract surgery, weeks or years later, the membrane behind the implant can become cloudy.
 A YAG laser is used to make an opening in the membrane, thus, restoring vision to the level right after the cataract surgery.